hujikolp1/rsa_keypair_generator/README.md

 # RSA Public and Private Encryption Pair Generator
-## Keep trying to manually generate until you succeed
-## Very large calculations are halted so you may need to try several times
-## Otherwise you can use the automatic generator
+## This TypsScript program will automatically generate pairs for you based on primes less than 149
+## Of course, you can increase the range of primes used but it will take up more computation time and energy.
 ![Generator](public/crypto1.png)
 ## And your encryption pairs will be good to go
 ![Pairs](public/crypto2.png)